emistasis/OSOS_2025/bash/README.md

 # Introduction to Bash & the Command Line

 ## Description
 Howdy y'all!
 This GitHub repository is for participants of [Texas A&M's Open Source for Open Science workshop](https://eeb.tamu.edu/open-source-open-science/open-source-for-open-science-workshop-2025/#:~:text=Welcome%20to%20Ecology%20%26%20Evolutionary%20Biology's,the%20Texas%20A%26M%20University%20campus).

-This module will be reviewing the basics of Bash and the command-line.
+This module will be covering the basics of Bash and command-line.

 Bash (Bourne-Again SHell) is a Unix shell and command language.
-Bash allows us to control our operating system through the command-line.
-This module will likely be most relevant to users who need to run software on their personal computers that require using the command-line or users of the supercomputer.

-Before we begin, let's quickly go over some definitions:

-**Shell** - a program that processes that commands that you provide and outputs the results (such as Bash!)

-**Command line** - an interface that accepts commands.

-**Terminal** - a program that runs the shell and allows us to enter commands.

-**Console** - a type of terminal, in which your programs are active (think Xbox!)
+Bash allows us to contorl our operating system and perform tasks, often with just a couple commands or lines of codes.
+Bash is especially useful when users are interested in automating repetitive tasks.

+For this module, I have adapted many of the resources available for the Unix Shell module published by [Software Carpentry](https://swcarpentry.github.io/shell-novice/index.html).

 ## Objectives
 1. Understand the necessity for, and use of, the command line